 Take the morning ferry to Coral Caye.
 Spend the first half of week in SCUBA certification classes.
 Use new diving skills to assist local scientists who study the reef ecosystem.
 Identify and hunt invasive lionfish.

 Regaining our mainland legs, we spend time inland in some of Belize's most gorgeous jungles, lending a hand with forest projects while night hiking to spot wildlife, tubing down the river, and exploring waterfalls.

 Return to Coral Caye to continue SCUBA service.
 Dive twice (or three times) a day, conducting lobster, conch surveys, commercial fish surveys and report Whale Shark sightings.
 Data will be vital to scientists protecting the reef ecosystem!

 Transfer to Punta Gorda, learning about traditional ways of farming cacao and the process of making chocolate.
 Spend two days on a Mayan farm to learn about sustainable agriculture.
-Step back in time at the ancient ruin sites of the Mayan empire, tube downriver, and zip through the rain forest.
-Learn Garifuna style of drumming and make the most of the unique group homestay opportunity.
+Step back in time at the ancient ruin sites of the Mayan empire, learn Garifuna style of drumming, and make the most of the unique group homestay opportunity.

 Board the flight back to the U.S. to say final goodbyes after the trip of a lifetime!

 Students enrolled are required to complete the PADI eLearning course for their certification level before the first day of the trip.
 This separate fee is paid directly to PADI and allows for more time underwater diving!
 Courses will be completed on the island with the confined and open water dives and a skills review.
 Prices for each course are listed below.